csc427-232/sketches/TM_Syntax.md

     All wildcards.
 The default matches anything.

 When the wildcard appearing as a write symbol, it is set equal to the read symbol, on the corresponding tape.
+Priority within one of the four classes is right to left.

 A missing transition halts with reject.
 This and the wildcard are convenience features to shorten the TM programs.